 The other feature of the serial connection is the Read-Evaluate-Print-Loop, or REPL.
 The REPL allows you to enter individual lines of code and have them run immediately.
 It's really handy if you're running into trouble with a particular program and can't figure out why.
 It's interactive so it's great for testing new ideas.

-If there is code running, it will stop and you'll see
+If there is code running, in this case code measuring distance, it will stop and you'll see

 Press any key to enter the REPL.
 Use CTRL-D to reload.
 Follow those instructions, and press any key on your keyboard.

 Traceback (most recent call last): is telling you the last thing your board was doing before you pressed Ctrl + C and interrupted it.
 The

 KeyboardInterrupt is you pressing CTRL+C. This information can be handy when troubleshooting, but for now, don't worry about it.
 Just note that it is expected behavior.